DuckyMomo20012/file-crypto/README.md

   </details>

-  - Sign file: This tool will create a file with `.sig` extension in your save folder path, which is your file's signature.
-Later, another user can use `Verify signed file` tool to check who has signed that file.
+  - **Sign file**: This tool will create a file with the `.sig` extension in your save folder path, which is your file's signature.
+Later, another user can use the `Verify signed file` tool to check who has signed that file.

     <details>
     <summary>Screenshot</summary>